 This assessment is based on the RiskLayer CATDAT dataset and the Eurostat collection of economic indicators, whereas data from earlier years not covered by Eurostat have been completed using data from the Annual Macro-Economic Database of the European Commission (AMECO), the International Monetary Fund’s (IMF) World Economic Outlook (WEO), the Total Economy Database (TED) and the World Bank database.

 Definition of a loss event: the event can occur in several countries; events are counted by country and by year and type of natural hazard.
+The 30-year moving averages are based on the value of the year and the 29 preceding years.
+The linear trendline equation uses the least squares methods.

 The European Commission is working with Member States, the ISDR and other international organisations to improve data on disaster losses.
 The JRC has prepared guidance for recording and sharing disaster damage and loss data, status and best practices for disaster loss data recording in EU Member States and recommendations for a European approach for recording disaster losses.
-Once comparable national databases on disaster losses are available for all EU Member States and EEA member countries and these data are reported, this EEA indicator can possibly be based on such data.
+Once comparable national databases on disaster losses are available for all EU Member States and EEA member countries and these data are reported, this EEA indicator can build on such data.

 Methodology for gap filling